By the time our kids reach high school, we will be tempted to “let them go” and “cut the cords”.

 Even though your teen believes they know everything…

-They need your help, guidance, and strength more than they did as.
+They need your help, guidance, and strength more than they did as little kids.

 The transition from being a middle-schooler to being a fully capable adult is like running a medieval gauntlet.